itprov/CarND-MPC-Project/README.md

 (It is necessary to flip &psi; to -&psi; as the simulator uses positive orientation values for clockwise rotation / right turns.)

-This results in transforming x, y coordinates, and &psi; of each input to 0.
-It also simplifies CTE and e&psi; calculation.
+This results in transforming x, y coordinates, and &psi; of each input to 0, which simplifies CTE and e&psi; calculation.

 ### Model Predictive Control with Latency

 Actuation command delay (latency) of 100 ms is factored into the model.
-Since the value of latency is a multiple (say M) of the chosen value of dt (i.e. latency = M dt), the actuator values &delta;<sub>t</sub>, a<sub>t</sub> used in the state update equations are simply the actuator values as of t - 1 - M<sup>th</sup> step, starting at t = M. With the chosen value of dt = 0.05, the value of M is 2, so starting at t = 2, the model uses actuator values as of t - 3 in the state update equations.
+Since the value of latency is a multiple (say M) of my chosen value of dt (i.e. latency = M dt), the actuator values &delta;<sub>t</sub>, a<sub>t</sub> used in the state update equations are simply the actuator values as of t - 1 - M<sup>th</sup> step, starting at t = M. i.e. with the chosen value of dt = 0.05, the value of M is 2, so starting at t = 2, the model uses actuator values as of t - 3 in the state update equations.
+Prior to t = M (i.e. t = 2), I just use the previous (t - 1) actuator values in the equations.

 ## Dependencies